 She was leaning away from Goda.
 When she had mounted the truck hours before, she had kept her distance out of social habit, because she thought that there should have been an awkward air between them.
 She was thrown off to find that there wasn’t.
 Goda’s posture was relaxed and the silence didn’t seem to carry any heaviness to it—it was only empty space, oozing between them and fusing with the landscape that spread around them.

 Still, it was only proper to be embarrassed, Kanna thought, so she stayed put and tried to summon that familiar shame.
 Every once in awhile, as the light grew, she glanced quickly in Goda’s direction.
-She was trying to parse the tiny expressions on the woman’s face, to see any sign of judgment that she could use to fuel the shame, but instead Kanna’s eyes always seemed to land on that stoic mouth: the mouth that had pressed against hers; the mouth whose teeth had scraped once or twice on her lips, but had not taken a bite; the mouth that had nonetheless consumed some part of her—albeit a part that was less physically apparent.
+She was trying to parse the tiny expressions on the woman’s face, to see any sign of judgment that she could use to fuel the shame, but instead Kanna’s eyes always seemed to land on that stoic mouth: the mouth that had pressed against hers; the mouth whose teeth had grazed her lips, but not taken a bite; the mouth that had nonetheless consumed some part of her—albeit a part that was less physically apparent.

-Kanna could not shake the taste of that mouth.
+Kanna still could not shake the taste of that mouth.

 “How long until I’m rid of you?”
 It had been a private thought at first, but Kanna spoke aloud anyway and she didn’t care anymore if Goda heard.

 “Maybe a week.
 Maybe more.
 It depends on the conditions of the roads as we move onward.
 If it gets colder and starts snowing, that’ll slow us down, but I have about two weeks maximum to deliver you, so we’re still making good time.
 Once we get to Suda—the capital city—I’ll pass you off to some administrators that specialize in foreigners.
 You won’t see me again after that.
-They’ll file away all of your paperwork and put you in the registry, and then they will hand you off to your new master.”
+They will hand you off to your new master after the paperwork is done.”

 “More bureaucracy,” Kanna complained.

 “Where are we going now?” she asked.
-As she turned her gaze upwards, she could see that the hill was about to grow steeper, and that it sprouted up high enough that there was no way she could see the horizon.
-This unnerved her, even though she had noticed the hill from a distance some time before; it had seemed smaller back then.
+Kanna could see that the hill was about to grow steeper; it was sprouting up high enough that there was no way she could make out the horizon anymore.
+This unnerved her, even though she had noticed the hill from a distance some time before.
+It had seemed smaller back then.

-“We’re going to resupply at a city called Karo.
+“We’re going to resupply in a city called Karo.
 It’s close to here.”

 As the truck rattled Kanna’s bones and fought its way loudly up the hill with heaving breaths, Kanna became very quiet, very still.
 Karo, she thought.
 It was the city that the priestess had told her about—the city with a train to the Upperland.
-Each moment, the key was growing heavier still in her pocket.
-Her mind wandered into that near future, and she was filled with resistance in the face of choice.
+Each moment, the key was growing heavier still in her pocket, her mind wandering into the near future, her heart already racing in nervous anticipation.

-But a sudden jerk of her whole body at once snapped her attention back to the present.
-Because she had been holding herself tense, it was a painful jolt, and she turned to give Goda an irritated look.
+But a sudden jerk of her whole body snapped her attention back to the present.
+Because she had been holding herself tense, it was a painful jolt, and she gave Goda an irritated look.

 The truck had shot forward with a sudden start.
 It reared back like a horse that had been spooked in the middle of the road, and Goda yanked some lever quickly to keep it from rolling back.

 “What?
 What is it?”
-Kanna grabbed the side of the door next to her as the engine groaned and the truck shifted to and fro.
+Kanna grabbed the side of the door as they shifted to and fro.

-The beast struggled.
+The beast beneath them struggled.
 It coughed.
 Kanna could feel its effort as it crawled up the hill, almost as if the energy were being drawn from her own body.
-The truck chugged forward awkwardly before sliding back, then forward again, then back, in a weightless ballet that made Kanna feel like they had lost contact with the ground.
-The engine revved.
+It chugged forward awkwardly before sliding back—then forward again, then back—in a weightless ballet that made Kanna feel like they had lost contact with the ground.
+The engine groaned.

 Panicked, Kanna leaned forward automatically, though she knew this would make little difference.
-She felt that drop in her stomach that always came before falling.
-She knew that they were just on the verge of rolling all the way back down the hillside and she could feel all that potential gravity urging her towards the void behind them.
+She felt that drop in her stomach that always came before falling, that tug of potential gravity, as if they were just on the verge of careening all the way back down the hillside.

-But before that happened, there was a final jerk.
-Very suddenly, with a last heave of strength, the truck pushed itself over a bump and Goda was able to ease it onto a plateau in front of them.
+But before that could happen, there was a final jerk.
+With the last heave of its strength, the truck pushed itself over a bump and Goda was able to ease it onto a plateau.
 She yanked the brakes as soon as they had reached safety.
-It was then that the engine let out a long sigh, and the truck fainted from exhaustion right where it was.
+It was only then that the engine let out a long sigh, and the truck fainted from exhaustion right where it was.

 There was silence.
 It was a noisy silence, one that pointed to the death rattle that Kanna had just felt beneath her.
-Once her ears had adjusted, she could abruptly hear the chirping of birds in the distance.
+Once her ears had adjusted, she could abruptly hear the chirping of birds in the distance, which had been drowned out by the dying engine before.

 “Well,” Goda said, the urgency having left her voice, her face having returned to its usual unaffected blankness, “we’re out of fuel.
 We’ll have to push it from here on in, then.”
 She jiggled the handle on her door and, finding that it resisted her, she finally kicked it open and jumped out.

 “Push it?”
 Kanna asked incredulously.
 They had managed to stop at a flat section, but when she looked up, she could still see that they had a good portion of the hill left to conquer.
-Even though the steepest parts were behind them, the looming mount blocked out parts of the sky and she couldn’t see over it to the other side yet.
+Even though the steepest parts were behind them, the rest blocked out pieces of the sky like a massive tower, and she couldn’t see over to the other side of it yet.
 “We can’t push the truck all the way up there.
 It’s impossible.”

 “It’s not that bad.
 The truck is small and we have little cargo.
 I’ve pushed it before.”
 Goda slammed the door shut and walked to the back.
 She reached into the bed of the truck and began rearranging the contents, lining them up in what Kanna guessed was a more balanced configuration.

 While she watched, Kanna shook her head.
 “Fine, even if you’ve pushed it before, that was probably on flat ground, though, wasn’t it?
-Even though the rest of this hill isn’t very steep, if we trip over anything or make one single misstep, the thing will come rolling back to run us over.
+Maybe the rest of this hill isn’t that steep, but if we trip over anything or make one single misstep, this piece of junk will come rolling back to run us over.
 We can’t do that; it’s too dangerous.”
-She furrowed her brow as she found that Goda ignored her.
+She furrowed her brow when she saw that Goda ignored her.
 She crossed her arms.
 “We’re not doing that.
 I refuse.”

 “Move over.”
 Goda had hopped into the back of the truck and she was motioning towards the driver’s seat.